 “What kind of training do we think they may benefit from?
 What new articles or new products or new services?
 It’s up to our imaginations.
 That’s the really exciting next step.”

 If you want to learn more about what Katherine accomplished, listen to the full story.
-And to hear from other Relevance leaders changing the service landscape, be sure to join us for Relevance 360 on October 29th.
+And to hear from other Relevance leaders changing the service landscape, be sure to dive into our Relevance 360 session recordings.